Skip to main content

 These are Eastern Europe’s top seven hidden gems, spanning mountains, lakes, medieval cities, and lively capitals.

-These are Eastern Europe’s seven hidden gems, spanning mountains, lakes, medieval cities, and lively capitals.
+These are seven of Eastern Europe’s seven gems, spanning mountains, lakes, medieval cities, and lively capitals.
 Best of all, you can visit any—or all—of them on our tours of Eastern Europe.
 (But while these may be some of the best places to visit in Eastern Europe, don’t let us limit you!
 As Go Ahead staffer Shannon put it, “Every part of Eastern Europe is a hidden gem.”)

 1. High Tatras Mountains, Slovakia

 “The High Tatras Mountains are stunning jagged peaks along the border of Slovakia and Poland,” said Go Ahead staffer Tom.
 They comprise the world’s smallest Alpine mountain range, but they feel anything but small.
 In the surprisingly affordable region of Eastern Europe, the High Tatras Mountains take affordable—and spectacular—to the next level.
-Think of ending a hike to a mountain lake with a hearty meal (including a cold glass of beer, of course) for under €10.
+Think of ending a hike to a mountain lake with a hearty meal (including a cold glass of beer, of course) for less than €10.

 2. Masurian Lake District, Poland

 In northeastern Poland lies a blue-and-green expanse of 2,000 lakes and verdant forests dotted with small farms and villages—surely one of the most beautiful places in Eastern Europe.
 While the Masurian Lake District isn’t well-known to travelers outside Poland, it’s a UNESCO-recognized biosphere of environmental importance.
+The rolling, hilly district centers around Lake Śniardwy, Poland’s largest lake, and many of the area’s surrounding lakes are connected to one another, either naturally or by man-made canals, creating a unique ecosystem rich in biodiversity.
+Join us on a tour of Poland to visit the area, one of the hidden gems of Eastern Europe.

 3. Tokaj wine region, Hungary

 “In the far eastern region of Hungary is UNESCO-listed Tokaj, the first wine region in the world to receive a ‘designation of origin’ protection,” said staffer Tom.
 The strict regulations that Tokaji winemakers must follow inspired the rules behind better-known appellations like Champagne, Chianti, and Burgundy.
+Not only is Tokaj the most famous Hungarian wine region, but it’s also one of the most respected—the grape fields of Tokaj are even mentioned in the Hungarian national anthem.
+“Tokaj is famous for its botrytized sweet wine, Imperial Tokaj, a wine so good it was reserved only for the Habsburg royals,” said Tom.

-Even more impressive, Louis XV of France once described the most famous Tokaj wine as “Vinum Regum, Rex Vinorum”: the king of wines, the wine of kings.
-All that to say: If wine is your thing, the Tokaj wine region is one of the best places to go in Eastern Europe.
-Its rolling vineyards, cool volcanic-rock cellars, and medieval castles are as romantic and stunning as any of Europe’s better-known wine regions.
+Tokaji Aszú, the region’s most famous wine, is a naturally sweet, golden wine that’s been made the same way for over a thousand years.
+The wine is made from grapes that are infected by the “noble rot” of a benign mold, which causes them to shrivel on the vine and become very sweet.
+Not only does the climate have to be perfect for this process to occur, but the grapes must be hand-harvested, making Tokaji Aszú a rare, coveted wine that’s only produced every few years.
+Louis XV of France once described the wine as “Vinum Regum, Rex Vinorum”: the king of wines, the wine of kings.
+All that to say: If wine is your thing, the Tokaj wine region is one of the best places to visit in Eastern Europe.
+Join us on a trip to Hungary to explore its rolling vineyards, cool volcanic-rock cellars, and medieval castles that are as romantic and stunning as any of Europe’s better-known wine regions.

 4. Sofia, Bulgaria